Go to the Students section

 You are welcome to contact Joanna Cooksey, the Academic Liaison Librarian for English and Drama for help during your course.

-Many MA Creative Writing reading lists will include titles recommended by tutors on writing techniques.
+If you want to take a look at books on creative writing techniques, recommended titles will be included on many Creative Writing reading lists.
 You can access your reading list through the Moodle course or view all of the MA Creative Writing lists here.

 You can also browse through the Creative Writing books on Level 4 of the Headington Library.
 Here are some useful call numbers (shelfmarks):808.02 Creative writing808.06692 Writing biography808.1 Writing poetry808.2 Writing drama808.3 Writing fiction